 Skip to main content

-Install and configure the Control Plane SDK (for agents, integrations, secrets) and the Workflow DSL (for defining and executing workflows).
+Install and configure the Control Plane SDK for managing agents, context graph, and other organization resources.

 Prerequisites